hcts-hra/tamboti/README.md

 ### Dependencies
 * eXist’s content extraction and image modules.
 * eXist ImageMagick Plugin by ZwoBit https://github.com/zwobit/imagemagick.xq
+* for annotations you will need a MongoDB running and configured in modules/config.xqm

 ### Tamboti REST APIs